wso2-extensions/esb-connector-servicenow/docs/config.md

 ```
 **Properties**
 * serviceNowInstanceURL: The base endpoint URL of the ServiceNow API.
-* username : The user Name of the own instance.
+* username : The user Name of the own developer instance (default:admin).
-* password : The Password of the own instance.
+* password : The Password of the own developer instance.

 **Sample Request**